riyo222za/portfolio-web/readme.md

 I have structured it in such a way that I can use this for basic and generic websites in the future.

+The nav bar actually has icons which link to my different social media platforms for professionals and is black and white and once you hover over it, it actually changes to color.

 --------------------------------------------------------

 2025/02/25 11:30am